Mat Sadler: Walsall

 On 19 April 2023, Sadler was appointed interim manager of Walsall following the departure of Michael Flynn until the end of the 2022–23 season.
 On 18 May 2023, he was appointed head coach on a permanent basis.

 On 7 January 2025, with Walsall sitting top of the league, ten points clear of second place, Sadler signed a new three-and-a-half year contract.
 Later that week, he was named EFL League Two Manager of the Month for December 2024 having won all six matches across the month.
-Despite a fifteen point cushion to third-place as of the end of January 2025, a run of thirteen matches without a win saw the Saddlers fall into the play-off positions on the final day of the season, losing 1–0 to AFC Wimbledon in the 2025 EFL League Two play-off final.
+Despite a fifteen-point cushion to third-place as of the end of January 2025, a run of thirteen matches without a win saw the Saddlers fall into the play-off positions on the final day of the season, losing 1–0 to AFC Wimbledon in the 2025 EFL League Two play-off final.

 Having put the disappointing end to the previous season behind them, an impressive start to the 2025–26 season saw Sadler named Manager of the Month for September 2025 after a run of ten points from four matches seeing the club move top of the league.

+On 11 March 2026, Sadler was sacked following a run of just one win in eleven matches that left the club 11th in the table, having been four points clear at the top in early December.

+On 20 July 2026, Sadler was appointed as assistant manager of Belgian Pro League side Lommel, working under compatriot Lee Johnson.